AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::caution

 We set Polkadot’s DOT Min.balance of 1.1DOT and we set Min.Transfer Amount for 1.1.
 You will have to have at least 2.2DOT + gas to make a minimum transfer.
-This is to protect users funds getting reaped by it’s Existential Deposit(ED) (more infor for ED, please go to [Polkadot Wiki](https://support.polkadot.network/support/solutions/articles/65000168651-what-is-the-existential-deposit-).
+This is to protect user's funds from getting reaped by its Existential Deposit(ED) (more information for ED, please go to [Polkadot Wiki](https://support.polkadot.network/support/solutions/articles/65000168651-what-is-the-existential-deposit-).

 :::